Academic Philosophy

 HOW BEACON STUDENTS LEARN

-Beacon teachers work to create an optimal prepared environment for deep learning by providing time and space for exploration and discovery.
+Our faculty have the autonomy to design, pace, and deliver individualized curricula to best suit each student’s needs.
+Students and faculty develop strong and valued interpersonal connections where each student feels seen and connected to the community within their learning environment.
+Beacon Academy teachers work to create an optimal prepared environment for deep learning by providing time and space for exploration and discovery.
 We focus on engaging students in the introductory subject matter and developing students’ proficiency in skills necessary to continue pursuing and building subject knowledge.
-Beacon students are active, not passive, participants in the learning experience: they are expected to independently follow their interest by creating and executing a plan of work and then to present what they have learned to their teacher, their classmates, and even the larger community.
-The many formats of student presentation is another facet of the emphasis on student choice and initiative, as they can most often select their media -- oral, written, video, artistic, or some combination -- and develop the additional know-how required by the form.
+Beacon Academy students are active, not passive, participants in the learning experience: They are expected to independently follow their interests by creating and executing a plan of work and then present what they have learned to their teacher, their classmates, and even the larger community.
+The many formats of student presentation are another facet of the emphasis on student choice and initiative, as they can most often select their media - oral, written, video, artistic, or some combination - and develop the additional know-how required by the form.

-Beacon students learn in various cohorts throughout their school day, grouped by developmental level, area of interest, or level of experience.
-As a result, they are rarely segregated by age or grade but participate in many smaller learning communities within the school day.
-Ninth- and tenth-grade core classes are two-year mixed-age loops, offering opportunities for the social development and reorientation that characterizes early adolescence as they rehearse and refine essential skills.
+Beacon Academy students learn in various cohorts throughout their school day, grouped by developmental level, area of interest, or level of experience.
+The unique open layout of our facility encourages interaction and collaboration within and across grade levels, offering opportunities for the social development and reorientation that characterize early adolescence as they rehearse and refine essential skills.

 GRADUATION REQUIREMENTS

-• 3 credits in history, including at least 1 year of United States History
+• 3 Credits in Social Sciences (including at least 1 year of United States History)

 FACULTY ADVISORS & ASSESSMENT THE ARTS TECHNOLOGY COLLEGE COUNSELING